Fireparrot/cs480Ignatyuk/README.md

 Running the project requires no command line arguments, nor does it give out a prompt.

-Simply type in "./PA5".
+Simply type in "./PA6".

 # Libraries

-GLM, GLEW and SDL are required libraries.
+GLM, GLEW, SDL, Assimp and devIL are required libraries.

-Furthermore, Assimp (version 3.2.0) must be installed using "sudo apt-get install libassimp-dev".
+Assimp must be installed using "sudo apt-get install libassimp-dev".
 This should place Assimp .h/.hpp files in /usr/include/assimp/ and libassimp.so in /usr/lib/x86_64-linux-gnu/

+devIL (outdated name: openIL) must be installed using "sudo apt-get install libdevil-dev".
+Its files should be installed in the same places as Assimp.

 # Controls